gouthampolamreddy/gouthampolamreddy.github.io/README.md

 # Data Report

-**Data Collection: **This data is collected from reviews that customers provided for different products on a E Commerce website.
+**Data Collection** : This data is collected from reviews that customers provided for different products on a E Commerce website.
 A quick glance at data below
 ```{r echo=FALSE}
 setwd("C:\\Users\\DELL\\Desktop\\exploRe")